akashtripathi12/InterviewMate/README.md

   </a>

   <p align="center">
-    Make your Interview Hit with Interview Lit
+    Make your Interview Meet cool with InterviewMate
   </p>

 # About The Project